 Is the Appearance of Spider Veins Caused by Liver Problems?

 While most spider veins are harmless, they can sometimes be symptomatic of diseases of the liver, connective tissue, immune system or other parts of the body.
-If you have many spider veins appearing across your body, especially if they are in conjunction with other symptoms, this may indicate a disorder deeper than the skin.
+If you have many spider veins appearing across your body, especially if they are occurring in conjunction with other symptoms, this may indicate a disorder deeper than the skin.
 It is in your best interests to pay attention to spider veins and have them checked by a professional to rule out serious health conditions.

 Liver to Blood to Vein